telefonicaid/iotagent-node-lib/doc/architecture.md

 #### Commands

-**IMPORTANT NOTE:** at the present moment, commands (both push and poll) are supported only in the case of explictly provisioned agents.
+**IMPORTANT NOTE:** at the present moment, commands (both push and poll) are supported only in the case of explicitly provisioned agents.
 For autoprovisioned agents commands are not currently supported, although [an issue](https://github.com/telefonicaid/iot-agent-node-lib/issues/572) has been created about this functionality.